 Click the link below to view the new bike course.

-Run – 10 km (6.2 miles) single loop course through scenic Polson
+Run – 10 km (6.2 miles) *new* double loop course through scenic Polson

-The run course will be a clockwise loop, flat and uphill for the first four miles and then mostly downhill and flat for the last two.
-It starts by heading out the back of the transition area and along the lake shoreline before climbing the stairs out of the park and continuing east through downtown Polson on 3rd Ave.
-Runners will follow 3rd Ave. east, turn right on 5th St., and head south over a combination of pavement and gravel roads to turn left on 10th Ave.
-The next segment goes gradually uphill as it turns right on 8th St., left on 11th Ave., right on 11th St., right on 13th Ave., left on 9th St., right on 14th, left on 8th, and right on 16th Ave (heading west).
-The next segment is fairly level as it follows 16th Ave. to jog left on 1st St. E. and then right again on 17th Ave. ending at the 3-mile mark at it turns left to start up the hill on 2nd St. W. The road turns right to become 19th Ave. and then left into the big hill on 6th St. W. and right over the top on Grenier Ln.
-At the bottom of the hill, runners will turn right onto Kerr Dam Rd. and take the pedestrian/bike path heading north toward the lake.
-After the road wraps around to become 7th Ave., runners will pass 5 miles and take a counterclockwise grass loop around the perimeter of the Kerr Dam play fields.
-For the final stretch, the course will leave the grass, cross 7th Ave. and head north on 6th St. Then it will turn right on 6th Ave., left on 2nd St. W., right on 4th St., left on 1st St. W., and then right on 3rd St. to finish in front of the Cove Deli above the park.
+The run course will be a clockwise loop, flat and uphill for the first 4.5 miles and then mostly downhill and flat for the last 1.5.
+It starts by heading out the back of the transition area, along the lake shoreline under the bridge, through Sacajawea Park and around Salish Point.
+Just before the boat ramp, it turns right up a short gravel hill, across the top of the hill, and then hard right onto a paved, S-bend downhill back to the waters edge, returning to the waterfront path through Sacajawea Park.
+At about the 1-mile mark, runners will again pass under the bridge and through Riverside Park before climbing the stairs out of the park and continuing east through downtown Polson on 3rd Ave.
+Runners will follow 3rd Ave. east, turn right on 5th St., and head south over a combination of pavement and gravel roads to turn left on 10th Ave and straight across 7th St. and right on 8th St (south).
+The route gradually climbs for six blocks on 8th St. and then turns right on 16th Ave (heading west).
+The next segment is fairly level as it follows 16th Ave. to jog left on 1st St. E. and then right again on 17th Ave. ending at the 3.5-mile mark as it turns left to start up the hill on 2nd St. W. The road turns right to become 19th Ave. and then left into the big hill on 6th St. W. and right over the top on Grenier Ln.
+At the bottom of the steep hill, runners will turn right onto Kerr Dam Rd. and take the pedestrian/bike path heading north and gently downhill toward the lake.
+After the road wraps around to become 7th Ave., runners will turn left, heading north on 6th St. Then it will turn right on 6th Ave., left on 2nd St. W., right on 4th St., left on 1st St. W., and then right on 3rd St. to finish in front of the Cove Deli above the park.

-Summary: mile 1 – almost completely flat, mile 2 – climbs gradually uphill, mile 3 – mostly level, mile 4 – significantly uphill, mile 5 – all gradual downhill, mile 6 – completely flat
+Summary: mile 1 – new lakefront loop, mile 2 – almost completely flat, mile 3 – climbs gradually uphill, mile 4 – mostly level, mile 5 – significantly uphill then down, mile 6 - gradual downhill and flat back to the lake

 We will have mile markers just before each aid station and all corners marked with cones and paint, plus course marshalls at the key intersections.
 Aid stations will have water, HEED, and ice.